Charmanderander/deeplearning.ai/Week2/LogisticRegression.md

 During training, we want to minimize the Cost Function

-The Cost Function tells you how well your model did.
+The Cost Function tells you how well your model did, so we want to find optimal `w` and `b` values to produce a lower value Cost Function.

 ## Gradient Descent to learn the parameters in Logistic Regression